harperreed/harper.blog/content/post/2003-07-29-yesterday__.md

 ---
-date: 2003-07-29T14:43:53Z
+date: 2003-07-29 14:43:53+00:00
 excerpt: "so yesterday I read two books. it was madness.
-I just needed that stimulation I guess.. \n\nfirst I read Angels & Demons by Dan Brown.
-It was pretty good. a very nice read.
-I felt that it was similar to those science/medical fiction books that are use a hihg base level of knowledge about the subject... the jargon I g..."
+I just needed that stimulation\
+  \ I guess.. \n\nfirst I read Angels & Demons by Dan Brown.
+It was pretty good. a\
+  \ very nice read.
+I felt that it was similar to those science/medical fiction books\
+  \ that are use a hihg base level of knowledge about the subject... the jargon I\
+  \ g..."
+summary: 'so yesterday I read two books: Angels & Demons by dan brown and Bringing Down the House.
+Angels & Demons was a fun read about catholicism and the vatican, and now I''m diving into the da vinci code.
+Bringing Down the House was all about MIT students counting cards in Vegas, but I wanted more of the crazy Vegas stories. stayed up way too late reading and now I''m super tired and need caffeine.'
-tags: ["books","hacking","audreyhacking","audrey","insane","college"]
+tags:
+- caffeine needed
+- book reviews
+- Bringing Down the House
+- audreyhacking
+- insane
+- reading marathon
+- hacking
+- audrey
+- college
+- Angels & Demons
+- books
 title: yesterday..
 wordpress_id: 580
 wordpress_url: http://new.nata2.org/?p=580